ManuSquall/visualstudio-docs.fr-fr/docs/test/using-code-coverage-to-determine-how-much-code-is-being-tested.md

 ---
-title: "Utilisation de la couverture du code pour déterminer la quantité de code testé | Microsoft Docs" ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: Using Code Coverage to Determine How Much Code is being Tested | Microsoft Docs ms.custom: ms.date: 11/04/2016 ms.reviewer: